 - Set your rule's Matching criteria: Select EQUALS to target logs that match your criteria exactly, or select LIKE to apply a fuzzy match.

-To view a list of data partitions: From Manage Data on the left nav of the Logs UI, click Data partitions.
+To view the list of custom parsing rules: From Manage Data on the left nav of the Logs UI, click Parsing.

 The default partition for all Logs accounts is

 Log.
 Any log that is not affected by a partition rule will be stored in the